fullstackdevlop/react-interview-questions/README.md

 ### What is Reconcillation in React?

+React uses a process called reconciliation to determine how the virtual DOM should be updated based on changes in props and state.

 ### Is it possible to use React without rendering HTML?

+Yes, It’s possible to use React without rendering to the HTML DOM.

+React is a core library for building user interfaces on the web and also for other environments such as react native apps, server-side rendering and game development etc.

 ### What are the difference between React & React Native?